rantidev1802/Solidity-/README.md

 # solidity-
-learning the concepts of solidity , using
+learning the concepts of solidity.